nosas/blog/toonvision/classification/article.md

 ### Data processing

 The extracted objects are of various sizes because the screenshots were taken from various angles and distances.
-Large objects are a results of the screenshot being close up, while small objects are a result of the screenshot being far away.
+Large objects are a result of the screenshot taken from up close, while small objects are a result of the screenshot taken from far away.

 Overall, it would be ideal for the dataset to consist mostly of large, close-up objects because they contain more information about the object.
-Small, far-away objects lose information about the object and are not as useful for training - we could simulate this loss of information through image augmentation.
+Small, far-away objects lose information about the object and are not as useful for training - we could simulate this loss of information through image augmentation by blurring the image.
+Occlusion - an object is is a common problem with moving objects

 <font style="color:red">TODO: Insert image comparing a small and large object</font>